Fgerthoffert/es-poc/README.md

 This query sorts the result by last updated date starting from the most recent, meaning the initial load is expensive, but the following one could just fetch the updated issues.

-Note: GitHub's API has a rate limit based on cost of each call.
-This method of displaying data requires downloading everything from GitHub first.
+Note: GitHub's API has a rate limit based on cost of each call (https://developer.github.com/v4/guides/resource-limitations/).

 ## Libraries